GameTimeline

 Dating note

-101 AC—exact year in *Fire & Blood*; not the same as the Dance (~129–131 AC).
+101 AC—exact year in Fire & Blood; not the Dance core (~129–131 AC) and not the Red Spring cluster (~120 AC).

 TV coverage